 - Prescription drugs: Very affordable, many available OTC

-Verdict: Best value for those willing to self-insure or use private coverage.
-Don't rely on public healthcare as an expat.
+Best value for anyone willing to pay for private cover.
+Do not rely on the public system as an expat.

 | Country | Insurance Cost | Typical Copays | Total Monthly |